MansiBhatt12/dagster-csv-abi-fetcher/README.md

-# Dagster Project: Fetch APIs from CSV File and Save into CSV File
+# Dagster Project: Fetch ABIs from CSV File and Save into CSV File

-This Dagster project demonstrates a data pipeline that reads contract addresses from a CSV file which contain 500 contract addresses, fetches API data for each address, and saves the results into another CSV file.
+This Dagster project demonstrates a data pipeline that reads contract addresses from a CSV file which contain 500 contract addresses, fetches ABI data for each address, and saves the results into another CSV file.
 The project consists of the following files:

-* asset.py :  This file contains the code to fetch the APIs and also defines asset.
+* asset.py :  This file contains the code to fetch the ABIs and also defines asset.
 * __init__.py : This file defines the jobs ans schedules that are used by the project.

 ## Setup